 A concentration in urban planning is available under the Bachelor of Interdisciplinary Studies (BIS) degree, a program intended for the student who has academic interests that might not be satisfied with existing majors.
 Building on two academic concentrations (or one double concentration) and an interdisciplinary core, students in the BIS program take active roles in creating their educational plans and defining their career goals.
-For more information, see "School of Interdisciplinary Studies," page 124.
+For more information, see "School of Interdisciplinary Studies," page 139.

 School of Planning faculty offer a Master of Urban and Environmental Planning (MUEP) degree.
 This is an interdisciplinary, professional degree designed to prepare students for leadership roles in planning within both the public and private sectors and from local to international organizations.
-Two specializations are offered: community and urban development, and environmental planning.
+Four specializations are offered: community and urban development, environmental planning, international planning, and transportation planning.
 The community and urban development specialization provides students with knowledge and skills in areas such as housing, economic and community development, public policy analysis, transportation, land use planning, urban design, and historic preservation.
 The environmental planning specialization provides students with knowledge and skills in such areas as sustainable design, environmental resources, growth management, environmental policy analysis, open space design, and conservation.
+The international planning specialization prepares students to work in the diverse and changing urban fabric of developing nations and in U.S. cities, with their growing multinational and multicultural populations.
+Transportation planning focuses on: nonmotorized transportation, economic development, border issues, and the environment.
 Faculty also participate in offering a collegewide, interdisciplinary PhD degree in Environmental Design and Planning with concentrations in design; history, theory, and criticism; and planning.
-For more information, see the Graduate Catalog.
+For more information, see the Graduate Cata-